viters/docs/reference/overview.md

 endpoints and a GraphQL schema.
 Therefore, the API is unique for each project, as these endpoints return data based on your specific database schema, permissions, and configurations.

-For more details, please see the documentation on [Endpoints](/reference/endpoints.md).
+For more details, please see the [Endpoints Intro](/reference/endpoints.md) documentation.

 ## Authentication